8:00 PM

 It’s the day of the Venus landing, a historic and dangerous event likely to alter the lives of everyone involved.

-One Response to “New tonight: Defying Gravity on Space – “Venus””
+One thought on “New tonight: Defying Gravity on Space – “Venus””

 This is a great show.
 It’s the first series depicting astronauts as people first, and not just occupations.
 I’m hoping they can continue doing it without American participation.